📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 We will, however, continue to bring the findings into newsroom practices in the future through teaching future journalists, training webinars and newsroom consultancy.
 We also plan to work with colleagues to connect solutions journalism with an emerging academic trend called solutions-oriented social sciences.
 An area where solutions journalism would prove useful is climate change communication, and we will attempt to further our research in this area.

 The research findings have already fed into a submission to the current parliament enquiry on Sustainability of Local Journalism: https://committees.parliament.uk/work/6536/sustainability-of-local-journalism/.
-We have published three journal articles out of the project, with another three in the pipeline.
-The research findings have been shared at eight international conferences, raising awareness among scholars about the strengths, weaknesses and challenges to solutions journalism, especially in crisis contexts such as the pandemic.
+As of November 2023, we have published four journal articles out of the project, with another two in the pipeline.
+The research findings have been shared at 13 international conferences, raising awareness among scholars about the strengths, weaknesses and challenges to solutions journalism, especially in crisis contexts such as the pandemic.
+This includes one keynote speech as the Political Studies Association Annual conference in 2023.

 URL https://www.tandfonline.com/doi/abs/10.1080/1461670X.2021.2023324?journalCode=rjos20